jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

   "sessionAttributes": {}
 }
  ```

+QUESTION: How can I configure the system so Alexa responds with "Phone to Wilson placed"???

 ## <a name="UseIt"> Talk to Alexa to Really Use It</a>
 0. Say to Alexa <a href="#ExamplePhrases"> Example Phrases</a> to tell Alexa to call the phone.